EmpieichO/Robot-In-A-Maze/README.md

 The exercise was to help Reeborg the robot manoeuvre from a random point in a 5x5 grid maze to a designated exit (indicated by a flag in the figure below).

-In addition to the random starting position, Reeborg starts of facing any of the four possible directions:
+In addition to the random starting position, Reeborg starts off facing any of the four possible directions:

 - Left
 - Right